KittyGiraudel/site/_posts/2020-11-17-everything-i-know-about-jenkins.md

 Our testing setup is pretty complex.
 We run _a lot_ of [Cypress](https://cypress.io) tests, and they interact with the staging backend, so they can be flaky.
 We cannot afford to restart the entire build from scratch every time a request fails during the tests, so we have built a lot of resilience within our test setup.

 On top of automatic retrying of failing steps (both [from Cypress behaviour](https://docs.cypress.io/guides/references/migration-guide.html#Tests-retries) and from a more advanced home made strategy), we also have a way to manually retry a stage if it failed.
-The idea is that it does not immediately fail the build—it waits for input (“Proceed” or “Abort”) until the stage either passes or is manually aborted.
+The idea is that it does not immediately fail the build — it waits for input (“Proceed” or “Abort”) until the stage either passes or is manually aborted.

 ```groovy
 stage('Tests') {